CyberGen49/CyberFilesRewrite/README.md

 #### `theme`
 Type: `array`
 A set of theme variables used everywhere on the site.
+Feel free to play around with the colours until you find a theme you like.
+**Remember:** Hashtags/pound symbols are comment characters in YAML, so if you're using hex codes, be sure to enclose them in quotation marks.

 #### `dateFormatShort`
 Type: `string`